 - Prediabetes.
 Prediabetes is a condition in which your blood sugar level is higher than normal, but not high enough to be classified as diabetes.
 Left untreated, prediabetes often progresses to type 2 diabetes.

-- Gestational diabetes.
-If you developed gestational diabetes when you were pregnant, your risk of developing type 2 diabetes increases.
-If you gave birth to a baby weighing more than 9 pounds (4 kilograms), you're also at risk of type 2 diabetes.
+- Pregnancy-related risks.
+Your risk of developing type 2 diabetes increases if you developed gestational diabetes when you were pregnant or if you gave birth to a baby weighing more than 9 pounds (4 kilograms).

-- Polycystic ovarian syndrome.
-For women, having polycystic ovarian syndrome — a common condition characterized by irregular menstrual periods, excess hair growth and obesity — increases the risk of diabetes.
+- Polycystic ovary syndrome.
+Having polycystic ovary syndrome — a common condition characterized by irregular menstrual periods, excess hair growth and obesity — increases the risk of diabetes

 - Areas of darkened skin, usually in the armpits and neck.
 This condition often indicates insulin resistance.

 - Heart and blood vessel disease.
-Diabetes dramatically increases the risk of heart disease, stroke, high blood pressure and narrowing of blood vessels (atherosclerosis).
+Diabetes is associated with an increased risk of heart disease, stroke, high blood pressure and narrowing of blood vessels (atherosclerosis).

-Nerve damage (neuropathy).
-Excess sugar can cause tingling, numbness, burning or pain that usually begins at the tips of the toes or fingers and gradually spreads upward.
-Eventually, you may lose all sense of feeling in the affected limbs.
+- Nerve damage (neuropathy) in limbs.
+High blood sugar over time can damage or destroy nerves, resulting in tingling, numbness, burning, pain or eventual loss of feeling that usually begins at the tips of the toes or fingers and gradually spreads upward.

-- Kidney damage.
-Diabetes can sometimes lead to kidney failure or irreversible end-stage kidney disease, which may require dialysis or a kidney transplant.
+- Kidney disease.
+Diabetes may lead to chronic kidney disease or irreversible end-stage kidney disease, which may require dialysis or a kidney transplant.